Frequently Asked Questions

 The Bias-Related Incident Executive Team may include any number of the following, as well as other members of the campus community, depending on the reported incident:

 - Dean of the College

 - Assistant Dean and Director of the Office of Minority Student Affairs

-- Director of the Paul J. Burgett Intercultural Center
+- Assistant Dean for Diversity, AS&E and Director, Paul J. Burgett Intercultural Center

 What resources exist to learn more about how to talk about race?